Saturday Service Project

 Urban Ministry Dinners

-For over 20 years, the Congregation has provided a lasagna dinner for our neighbors at the Urban Ministries shelter.
+For more than 20 years, the Congregation has provided a monthly lasagna dinner for our neighbors at the Urban Ministries shelter.
 The menu of lasagna, bread, salad, fruit cocktail and dessert provides a hearty meal to the approximately 150 people who come to eat.
-We are committed to providing dinner on the 2nd Sunday of the odd-numbered months, and on the 4th Wednesday of the even-numbered months.
+We are committed to providing dinner on the 2nd Sunday of odd-numbered months, and on the 4th Wednesday of even-numbered months.
 New volunteers are welcome to join the crew at any time.
-Please contact the congregation office for more details.
+Please contact the Congregation office for more details.